-Jailkit is known to be used in network security appliances from several leading IT security firms, internet servers from several large enterprise organizations, internet servers from internet service providers, as well as many smaller companies and private users that need to secure cvs, sftp, shell or daemon processes.
+Jailkit is very stable software with a very stable and high quality codebase.
+It is known to be used in network security appliances from several leading IT security firms, internet servers from several large enterprise organizations, internet servers from internet service providers, as well as many smaller companies and private users that need to secure cvs, sftp, shell or daemon processes.

 Download & requirements

 The daemons and shells only need libc and posix threads (libpthreads), available on most Unix like systems.
 The install and check utilities are written in python, and therefore you need to have python installed.
 Older versions of jailkit required gnu libc, but from version 1.0 jailkit should not require a specific libc anymore.
 Jailkit is confirmed to work on Solaris, many Linux distributions, OpenBSD, FreeBSD and MacOSX.

 The old (<2.20) releases are signed with PGP key DAC576E6.
 I had some issues with my gpg key, 2.20 is signed with a different key.
 Releases 2.21 and further are signed with key 64979277BAFF2D4CB637AC3B291C63A6B78DFBA1.

 - jailkit-2.22.tar.bz2 with PGP signature (signed apr 28 2021)

 - jailkit-2.22.tar.gz with PGP signature (signed apr 28 2021)